-Cerebral Palsy is a term used to describe a group of chronic conditions affecting body movement and muscle coordination caused by damage to one or more specific areas of the brain and usually occurring during fetal development and the birthing process (in addition to possibly occurring during infant development).
+Cerebral palsy is a term used to describe a group of chronic conditions affecting body movement and muscle coordination caused by damage to one or more specific areas of the brain, usually occurring during labor or delivery (though it can occur shortly after birth as well).

-Cerebral Palsy is not caused by problems in the muscles or nerves but instead by faulty development or damage to the motor areas in the brain that disrupts the ability of the brain to control muscle movement.
+Cerebral Palsy is not caused by problems in the muscles or nerves, but instead by malformation or damage to the motor areas of the brain.
+This damage disrupts the brain signals which control muscle movement, resulting in physical disability.

-“Cerebral” refers to the brain and “palsy” to muscle weakness/poor control.
+“Cerebral” refers to the brain, and “palsy” refers to muscle weakness/poor control.

 There are 4 main types of cerebral palsy, but there are quite a few specific classifications.